BetterHelp & Insurance: Does My Insurance Plan Cover Online Therapy?

 Looking to get started with a therapist?

-1. Messaging: You can exchange messages with your therapist anytime through your own chat room.
+You can exchange messages with your therapist anytime through your own chat room.
 You can message your therapist at your convenience, and you’ll be notified by email when they reply.

-2. Live chats: You can also schedule a live chat with your therapist.
+You can also schedule a live chat with your therapist.
 After logging into your account at the scheduled time, you and your therapist can exchange messages with each other in real time and have a live interaction.

-Additional helpful tools on BetterHelp
+Helpful tools on BetterHelp for mental health

 Groupinars

-Groupinars are available for clients each week.
+Groupinars are available for BetterHelp clients each week.
 Participants can meet, learn, and discuss topics with others through interactive programs.
 They are live but also recorded, so you can get them at your convenience if you cannot participate live.
 Users can attend one groupinar per week as part of their subscription.

 Journaling

-A journaling tool is built into the platform.
+A journaling tool is built into the BetterHelp platform.
 Journaling can be an effective way to help you process thoughts and feelings while tracking behaviors.

 Takeaway